status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla-troubleshooting.md

 The directory that stores the blockchain data of the testnet is `build/data/shared_medalla_0` (if you're connecting to another testnet, replace `medalla` with that testnet's name).
 Delete this folder to start over (for example, if you started building medalla with the wrong private keys).

-### Syncing
-If you’re experiencing sync problems, or have been running an old version of medalla, we recommend running `make clean-medalla` to restart your sync (make sure you’ve updated to the latest `devel` branch first though).

 ### Keeping up with the head of the chain

 As it stands, logging seems to be slowing down the client,  and quite a few users are experiencing trouble either catching up or keeping up with the head of the chain.
 You can use the `LOG_LEVEL=INFO` option to reduce verbosity and speed up the client.